When’s the last time you received a great thank you?

 3) Social Media Highlight

 Many nonprofits and charities compile an annual document that reports budgeting, services, and impact.
-One way to thank your donors is by listing them in this generally widely-distributed report.
+One way to thank your donors is by listing them in this widely-distributed report.
+There are different ways to do this – some organizations might choose to list their donors alphabetically, others might want to group donors based on donation ranges and list them alphabetically based on the amount contributed.

-Immediately after receiving a donation, be sure to send an email confirmation that includes a quick donor “thank you.”
-Many fundraising programs send an automatic thank you once the donation is processed.
+Immediately after receiving a donation, be sure to send an email confirmation that includes a donor “thank you”.
+Email confirmations aren’t only for tax purposes, it creates space for you to build a relationship and engage with your donor in the future.

 7) Video Thank You

+If a picture is worth a thousand words, a video must be worth at least a million.
 A heartfelt thank you video featuring your CEO or service recipients is a unique, personal way of expressing gratitude.
+There’s power in visual storytelling and crafting a thank you video can relay your appreciation in ways that written words can’t.

 11) Donor Appreciation Party